Introduction

 Attendance – Academic courses/Ensembles

 Regular attendance is expected of students in all courses.
-Per university policy, students have two days to provide instructors with this form, copying the undergraduate student advisor for any absence from classes of less than 120 hours.
+Per university policy, students have two days to provide instructors with this form, copying the Undergraduate Student Advisor or Graduate Program Assistant for any absence from classes of less than 120 hours.

-If a student misses a final exam, they must speak with the undergraduate student advisor.
+If a student misses a final exam, they must speak with the Undergraduate Student Advisor or Graduate Program Assistant.

 All other absences will be unexcused.
 Any unexcused absences from Ensemble or Major Practical Study courses, or three hours of unexcused absences from any other DFOM course, may result in the student being required to withdraw from the course or Ensemble, or may result in a failing grade being assigned.